shakacode/react_on_rails/README.md

 * *See [NEWS.md](NEWS.md) for the full news history.*

 # NOTES
 * React on Rails does not yet have *generator* support for building new apps that use CSS modules and hot reloading via the Rails server as is demonstrated in the [shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/). *We do support this, but we don't generate the code.* If you did generate a fresh app from react_on_rails and want to move to CSS Modules, then see [PR 175: Babel 6 / CSS Modules / Rails hot reloading](https://github.com/shakacode/react-webpack-rails-tutorial/pull/175).
 Note, while there are probably fixes after this PR was accepted, this has the majority of the changes.
 See [the tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/#news) for more information.
-Ping us if you want to help!
+For more information on how to setup hot reloading in a Rails app, see [Hot Reloading of Assets For Rails Development](docs/additional-reading/hot-reloading-rails-development.md).
 * [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for "React on Rails".
 [Click here](http://www.shakacode.com/work/index.html) for more information.
 * Be sure to read our article [The React on Rails Doctrine](https://medium.com/@railsonmaui/the-react-on-rails-doctrine-3c59a778c724).